-The CTC recently adopted its 2018 reporting guidelines for SB1 funding, which require that to receive funding in the 2018-19 fiscal year, the governing body of a local agency must adopt a resolution with the list of projects proposed for SB1 funds, prior to May 1, 2018.
+On August 15, 2018, the CTC adopted its 2019 reporting guidelines for SB1 funding, which require that in order to receive funding in the 2019-20 fiscal year, the governing body of a local agency must adopt a resolution with the list of projects proposed for SB1 funds, prior to May 1, 2019.
 The attached resolution meets CTC's submission criteria.
-The recommended projects reflect pavement condition indices, traffic studies, leveraging of dollars with grant funding, and significant input from Council district offices. is substantially consistent with the five-year plan of RMRA projects reviewed by Council in October 2017 (updated for current SB1 revenue projections).
+The recommended projects reflect pavement condition indices, traffic studies, leveraging of dollars with grant funding, and significant input from Council district offices.